 That is Caballo Loco's question.

 I had the light bar for awhile but after spending a lot of time buffing all of the aluminum, I would get mad cause I couldn't clean and polish the lower tree very well.
-So I made this set up.
-Now I have no trouble with my lower shield or turn signal and it cleaned the front end up very nicely.

 As for the turn signal issue it isn't just a "T" problem.
 It is a problem with any model that is Spec 2 or Spec 3.
 There is a chrome cover between the bottom of the tripple tree and the top of the turn signal houshing.
 The chrome tube does not extend down under where the turn signal housing is located.
 There is a bare spot on the fork tubes when you remove the turn signals.
 It looks like chit, how do you cover it? :dontknow: